OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 http://local
 ```

-Accessing a host via the NETBIOS name will usually mean that the site is considered part of the "Intranet" zone unless the NETBIOS name has been added to "Trusted Sites" list.
+Accessing a host via a typical NETBIOS name will mean that the "Intranet zone" rules will be implemented **unless the NETBIOS name has been added to "Trusted Sites" list**.
 (More detail [here](https://support.microsoft.com/en-au/help/303650/intranet-site-is-identified-as-an-internet-site-when-you-use-an-fqdn-o)).
-Although there are a number of ways this can be configured, we recommend the following way of including all URIs that are used to access Octopus, to be added to the "Trusted Sites" zone.
+The recommend way to include configure this section, is to add all potential URIs that will be used to access Octopus, to the "Trusted Sites" zone.

-This can be done in several ways, including via Group Policy, scripting or via [browsers settings menu](https://www.computerhope.com/issues/ch001952.htm).
+This can be done in several ways including via Group Policy, scripting or via [browsers settings menu](https://www.computerhope.com/issues/ch001952.htm).

 **Internet Security Configuration - Allow Current User Credentials to be sent**

-You will need to configure client machines to allow auto logon with current user credentials for the sites that have been added to the trusted sites.
-Again this can be done via Group Policy, programmatically or via the Browsers GUI.
-Changing the setting through Internet Explorer, will change the setting for other popular browsers as well.
+All **client machines** will need to be configured to allow auto logon.
+We can set this on all sites added to the trusted sites zone.
+This can be done via Group Policy, via scripts or via the Browsers GUI.
+Changing this setting through most browsers, will change the setting at the user level, so all browsers should adhere to the auto logon setting for that userprofile.

-You can access Internet Security Settings a number of ways.
+You can set the Auto-Logon setting via Internet Security Settings
 **Internet Explorer** go to {{ Tools > Internet Options > Security }} tab, Select "Trusted Zones" then **Custom level...**.
-**Windows 10/Windoows Server** Search for "Internet Options" or {{ Control Panel > Network and Internet > Internet Options}}.
+**Windows 10/Windoows Server** Search for "Internet Options" or {{ open Control Panel > Network and Internet > Internet Options}}.

 In the **Security Settings - Internet Zone** window, go to {{ User Authentication > Logon }} and select **Automatic logon with current username and password**.